The Railway Children at Keighley and Worth Valley Railway

 Always double check opening hours with the venue before making a special visit.

-Courtesy of Bradford 2025 UK City of Culture.
-Image credit: Johan Persson.
+Courtesy Bradford 2025 UK City of Culture.
+Image credit: Guy Farrow

 Book now

 Few stories capture the spirit of adventure and resilience like The Railway Children.
-Steam-powered storytelling at its very best and perfectly staged for Bradford 2025, this much-loved classic is pulling into the station in spectacular style this summer.
-As part of the UK City of Culture celebrations, E. Nesbit’s enduring tale is being brought to life along the very tracks it helped make famous, in a production that blends theatrical magic with Yorkshire’s railway heritage.
+Steam-powered storytelling at its finest, newly reimagined for Bradford 2025, this much-loved classic is pulling into the station in spectacular style this summer.
+As part of the UK City of Culture celebrations, E. Nesbit’s enchanting tale is being brought to life along the very tracks it helped make famous, in a production that blends theatrical magic with Yorkshire’s railway heritage.

 Audiences are invited to step into the world of the Waterbury children.
 The experience begins at Keighley Station, where ticketholders board a real steam train and set off along the Keighley and Worth Valley Railway – the very same stretch of track seen in the iconic 1970 film adaptation.
-After winding through the Yorkshire countryside, the train pulls into Oxenhope, where the performance takes place inside a specially built auditorium nestled in the station’s Engine Shed.
+After winding through the Yorkshire countryside to an atmospheric soundscape, the train pulls into Oxenhope, where the performance takes place inside a specially built auditorium nestled in the station’s Engine Shed.

-It’s a theatrical day out with a difference: steam engines, signal boxes and station platforms become the backdrop for this tale of family, courage and hope, set against the turbulence of Edwardian England.
-Adapted by playwright Mike Kenny, whose version premiered to acclaim at the National Railway Museum in 2008, this production combines gentle nostalgia with fresh storytelling energy.
+It’s a theatrical day out with a difference – steam engines, signal boxes and station platforms become the backdrop for this tale of family, courage and hope, set against the turbulence of Edwardian England.
+Directed by Damian Cruden and adapted by playwright Mike Kenny – whose version premiered to acclaim at the National Railway Museum in 2008 and went on to win an Olivier Award for its London staging at Waterloo Station – this fresh revival combines gentle nostalgia with dynamic storytelling.

 While you’re here, be sure to check out our guide for more things to do in and around Bradford 2025 – UK City of Culture.